Cenay/TRFA-Doco/ActiveCampaign/field-trips.md

 Customer provides the final headcount for their upcoming field trip event on this form.
 >CHANGE Log:
 {1/05/2020} Info field changed from 14 (hidden field) to 18 (paragraph field, hidden)
 {1/10/2020} Added: Location dropbox so they can select where to hold the event.
+{1/27/2020} Added: HTML code block (GF: 20) and Hidden field expired (GF:21)

 | ID  | GF Field Name        | Personalization                        | GF Param     |
 |-----|----------------------|----------------------------------------|--------------|